nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 summary: Step-by-step guide to developing consumer applications
 ---

-**Under construction**

-Include an architecture diagram:
-- systems to be integrated with
-- flow of messages

-Text:
-- Talk thru flow of messages - link to further pages
-- Anatomy of a GPC request - link to further pages

-Accessing the APIs
+Authorised consumer suppliers can use GP Connect to consume GP data via the Spine Secure Proxy (SSP).
+The SSP allows systems to retrieve HTTPS resources from selected provider systems in a secure and auditable way.
+Data is returned by means of the following steps:

 ![Img](images/overview/gp_connect_apis.png)

+#Key:#
-1. Make a request to PDS to retrieve patient's registered practice.
+1. Make a request to the Personal Demographics Service (PDS) to retrieve patient's registered practice.
-2. Make a call to SDS to retrieve provider endpoint information.
+2. Make a call to Spine Directory Service (SDS) to retrieve provider endpoint information.
 3. Using the endpoint information retrieved in step 2, make a request via SSP to the provider.
 4. SSP passes request to provider system.
 5. Provider returns data to SSP.